dhirendrajha25/Jenkins-k8s-jcasc/README.md

 ## Prerequisites to run the project
 -   **GCP account**: If you don’t have a GCP account, [create one now](https://console.cloud.google.com/freetrial/).
 This tutorial can be completed using only the services included in [GCP  Free Tier](https://cloud.google.com/free/).
+    > Note: Kindly select "onwer role" for the sevice account as this will be required to create VPC, Subnets, k8s cluster.
+I have used owner role for the purpose of simplicity in this assesment.

 -   **GCP project**: GCP organizes resources into projects.
 You can [create one](https://console.cloud.google.com/projectcreate) in the GCP Console.
     You need the project ID later in this tutorial.